kryptokinght/Nodejs-tutorials/README.md

 # Notes on Node

+[Ryan Dahl - First Node.js presentation at JSConf 2009][12] - *This is the first ever introdution of Node.js and will help you understand the reason behind the beginning of node.*

 Node runs on a virtual machine provided, at the present, by V8 but in the future Node will be able to run both on V8 and ChakraCore.<br/>
 Node uses the V8 engine by default to execute Javascript code.
 The V8 is just the *call stack* and the *heap memory* while the rest of the features like *event queue, event loop, Node API* are not present in the V8 but provided by other dependencies of Node.<br/>
 For example, **event loop** is provided by the `libuv` dependency.